AlbMata/Judo-Xamarin/README.md

     Judo.UIMode = false;
 ```

-If you choose to create your own custom UI and gather the card details yourself you can provide the same calls documented above with the completed viewModel (excluding Apple Pay) and make payments in the same callback completion manner as before.
-Please note doing so brings you into the scope of PCI DSS and you are subject third party stringent audits
+If you choose to create your own custom UI and gather card details yourself, you can provide the same calls documented above with the completed viewModel (excluding Apple Pay) and make payments in the same callback completion manner as before. **Please note that doing so brings you into the scope of PCI DSS and you will be subject to third party stringent audits.**

-**Note**  when using non UI calls to the API you must recycle the session using the below call, before making further calls.
-This is to insure unique payment reference
+**Note**: When using non-UI calls to the API, you must recycle the session using the below call, before making further calls.
+This is to ensure unique payment reference is assigned:
 ```
 Judo.Instance.CycleSession();
 ```